 The process of preparing your appraisal forms will involve thinking about future objectives and personal educational needs, and reviewing your personal development plans (PDP) and Form 4 from the previous year.
 You should also include information about any additional educational or developmental activities you have undertaken.

 We recommend you start preparing your supporting information up to three months before your appraisal.

 You should submit your appraisal forms and supporting information to your appraiser 6 weeks before the date of your appraisal, unless agreed otherwise.

 The quality of the preparation you undertake has a direct impact on the quality of the appraisal interview.
 If it is hastily done then the value of the interview will be diminished.
-In addition, the amount of work you will need to undertake to prepare for revalidation will be reduced if you prepare well for appraisal.
+In addition, the process of revalidation is likely to be straightforward if you prepare well for appraisal.

 The content of the Core Elements will be different depending on your specialty, but the types of Core Elements required at appraisal is the same for all doctors.

 |B) Quality Improvement Activity *||2||Every Appraisal|

 |C) Review of Significant Events||2 or 3||Every Appraisal|

 |D) Feedback from Colleagues * (MSF)||3||Once in a 5 year cycle|